The 20 Best Familial Periodic Paralysis Doctors in North Korea

 Seoul, KR

-Seung Kim practices in Seoul, Republic of Korea.
+Seung Kim practices practicing medicine in Seoul, Republic of Korea.
 Mr. Kim is rated as an Experienced expert by MediFind in the treatment of Familial Periodic Paralysis.
-His top areas of expertise are Benign Autosomal Dominant Myopathy, Hyperkalemic Periodic Paralysis, Myasthenia Gravis, Thymectomy, and Stent Placement.
+He is also highly rated in 5 other conditions, according to our data.
+His clinical expertise encompasses Benign Autosomal Dominant Myopathy, Myasthenia Gravis, Hyperkalemic Periodic Paralysis, Thrombectomy, and Thymectomy.

 Experienced in Familial Periodic Paralysis